 Examine the process and see where tasks and information traverse people or departments and ask why.
 Does the process cross domains because of specialized knowledge required for the next step, or is there an intentional segregation to satisfy separation of duty requirements?
 Process velocity slows and creates an opportunity for error every time a business process changes hands.
 Because bots are not bound by the same limitations of people, consider how RPA can provide a better experience for your employees and customers.

-5. Existing manual processes may be compliant with company policy.
+5. Existing manual processes may not be compliant with company policy.

 While compliance issues might be tolerated with manual processes, they may be a showstopper when applying automation to those same ones.
 To avoid significant delays in your bot development process, anticipate compliance gaps and incorporate checkpoints in your operating model to look for them early in the build process.